Delideer/english-for-designers/02-first-impression/index.md

 Hi there!
 I'm Adela.
-A graphic design student with signature art style.
+A graphic designer with attitude, style, and punk rock ethos.

 I like to do things my way, unapologetically.
 Whenever I get to design something on my own, only then can I truly express myself without the constraints of awful ideas or rules.
 Artists are often misunderstood.
 We have a different perspective on things.
 On life.

 And that‘s when it‘s my turn, an aspiring graphic designer, to prove them wrong and design something amazing.